International Symposium & Annual National Science Meeting .

 Plenary speaker: Raman Velayudhan (Vector Control Advisory Group, WHO Geneva)

-Invited speaker: Hmooda Tota Kafy (Federal Ministry of Health, Sudan)
+Invited speakers: Hmooda Tota Kafy (Federal Ministry of Health, Sudan) & John Pickett (Cardiff University)

 1. Insecticide resistance management